owen-totem-space/1.Markdown/03-Resources/FAQ/Sennheiser-Cockpit.md

 [Cockpit Server](http://10.102.24.53:8181)

-Currently running on PC in Desmond booth.
-The PC nearest to the Roland is the one running Cockpit.
+Currently running on PC nearest to the Roland, in Desmond booth, is the one running Cockpit.

 ###### Details
 - IP = 10.102.24.53